Student health service (SSE)

 - Free psychological consultations by appointment

-- Advice and prevention campaigns throughout the year (AIDS screening, nutrition, addiction, etc.)
+- Prevention campaigns throughout the year (screening, nutrition, addiction, etc.) with our partners

-- Help with organising or adapting your course if you have a disability.
+- Help with organising or adapting your course if you have a disability (Relais Handicap)

 Students with chronic pathologies or with specific one-off needs or disabilities are advised to contact the Health Service (SSE and SSE).
-Relais Handicap) from the beginning of the year to enable the application of accommodation measures for the curriculum and/or examinations and competitions.
+Relais Handicap) in the event of a special diet from the beginning of the year to enable the application of accommodation measures for the curriculum and/or examinations and competitions.

-• Raising awareness of the impact of addictive behaviour: alcohol, drugs, various addictions, etc.
+• The impact of addictive behaviours: alcohol, drugs, various addictions, smoking cessation aid

 Students are encouraged to check their university e-mail regularly: invitations to visits and information about prevention campaigns are sent by e-mail.

-• on Mondays from 9am to 4pm on the Jean-Henri Fabre campus
+• Monday and Tuesday from 9am to 5pm on the Jean-Henri Fabre campus

 • Appointments with a doctor on Tuesday mornings at JH Fabre, and Tuesday afternoons at HA (by appointment).

-• Hannah Arendt Campus, North Buildingoffice OE35 and 0E36
+• Hannah Arendt Campus, North Buildingoffices 0E35 and 0E36

 • Jean-Henri Fabre Campus, CERI, health and social area, office C047